 To be added to the list, ask a question, or add a prayer request, email firstname.lastname@example.org.

-In accordance with Bishop Lee’s direction, and Governor Pritzker’s orders, our operations at St. Lawrence have been reduced to the bare minimum.
-Our wonderful administrative and finance team is working almost entirely remotely, and the building has been secured and the (many) thermostats turned down.
-We’ll still be worshiping together virtually, receiving mail, including pledge payments, and paying all vendors.
+Here at St. Lawrence our operations have been reduced to the bare minimum.
+Our wonderful administrative and finance team is working almost entirely remotely.
+We are worshiping together, receiving mail, including pledge payments, and paying all vendors.